This month we’re Straying with Rose Revera from Wales, who recently spent three months getting off the beaten track in New Zealand on a Stray Pass.

 What is your favourite selfie (or group selfie)/photo that you took on the bus and why?

 This is one of my favourite photos from my trip; celebrating the end of the Tongariro Crossing with a well-earned beer!
 An 8-hour walk (interspersed with some glissading in the snow down into the crater) in the sun on an active volcano was an amazing way to spend a day.
 A pub quiz and ribs and chips back in the pub at National Park was the perfect way to end the day.

 What was the most bizarre thing that happened to you while travelling through NZ?

 One unfortunate thing about New Zealand is that you have to take your passport out with you if you are going to be drinking.
 On a cycle tour of the wineries in the Marlborough wine region, I managed to drop my bag containing my passport and my purse with all my money…luckily for me, it was returned to me the next day by a lovely lady!
 That should tell you something about how nice the Kiwi people are.
 Moral of the story – be really careful with your passport on nights out and don’t keep all your money in one place!

 What are your personal hot spots in NZ?

 The mountains!
 All of them (and there are lots!).
 Tongariro National Park has beautiful volcanoes and on clear days you can even see as far as Mount Taranaki.
 Then all down the spine of the South Island are the Southern Alps, which have glaciers and giant peaks like Aoraki ‘The Cloud Piercer’.
-It’s paradise for the mountain-obsessed.
+It’s a paradise for the mountain-obsessed.